mikyll/JavaFX-MultiplayerLobbySystem/README.md

 [![Eclipse][eclipse-shield]][eclipse-url]

 # JavaFX-MultiplayerLobbySystem
-JavaFX lobby system for multiplayer games with chat, ready toggle and kick/ban buttons, using TCP socket by default.
+JavaFX lobby system for multiplayer games with chat, ready toggle and kick/ban buttons, using TCP sockets by default.

 </div>